answers to common questions: Do you live full-time as a woman? Yep - lived full-time as female for almost twenty years.

 I’m trying to make up for lost time!

+If you’re into privacy: why publish this website?
 I wrote and published the first version of ReneeReyes.com in the late 1990’s.
 It’s been up since and some people found it useful.
 Knew I needed to majorly update this site with better lessons and insights: just never found time.

 A year ago, I faced a big health scare.
 As I reflected upon my life during the week I waited for potentially deadly test results?
 There was only one bit of unfinished business that bothered me: I failed to share all I learned and knew from my transgender struggles.
 Weird: that was my primary concern when facing death.
 Thus, when I received good news regarding my health?
 I made a commitment to complete this project.
 As we all share important lessons, the next generation of trans-women will leverage success more rapidly.